TrueBlocks/trueblocks-docs/content/docs/install/install-trueblocks.md

 There are multiple options, which the [How Can I Get the Index?](/docs/install/get-the-index) article covers in more detail.

-No matter what method, getting the index will take somewhere between 10 minutes and a few days.
+No matter what method, downloading or creating the index will take somewhere between a few minutes and a day or two.
 So you might want to play around with some [chifra blockchain commands](/docs/chifra/chaindata) first.

 ### What if my node doesn't have tracing or archiving? {#no-tracing}